 Learn about the role of beneficial insects in pest management and the research that supports conservation biological control

-In this lecture module, course participants are introduced to the importance of ecological pest control through the conservation of beneficial insects.
-We provide an overview of the most current scientific research on the economic value of beneficial insects as well as the importance of creating habitat for these insects.
-The module also provides a broad overview of biological control as well as the basic needs of beneficial insects.
+In this lecture module, course participants were introduced to the importance of ecological pest control through the conservation of beneficial insects.
+We provided an overview of the most current scientific research on the economic value of beneficial insects as well as the importance of creating habitat for these insects.
+The module also provided a broad overview of biological control as well as the basic needs of beneficial insects.

 Course participants came away with a greater knowledge and appreciation for the role that beneficial insects can play in pest management.
-Of the attendees who completed the day-of-course evaluations, 88% (123 of 138) of participants reported an increase in knowledge of the concept of conservation biological control, in comparison to other pest management practices.
+Of the attendees who completed the day-of-course evaluations, 88% (206 of 233) of participants reported an increase in knowledge of the concept of conservation biological control in comparison to other pest management practices.

 Become familiar with the diversity of insect predators and parasitoids that may be found in the farming landscape and learn how to distinguish the common beneficial insect groups from other insects

-In this lecture module, course participants are introduced to the wide diversity of predatory and parasitoid insects through a combination of lecture and visual tools (photos, specimens, etc.) The most common beneficial insect groups found across the region are highlighted, and details on identification, insect life cycles, and habitat needs are provided.
-Course participants are also directed to additional print and online resources that can help familiarize them with these beneficial insect groups and aid them in identification.
+In this lecture module, course participants were introduced to the wide diversity of predatory and parasitoid insects through a combination of lecture and visual tools (photos, specimens, etc.) The most common beneficial insect groups found across the region were highlighted, and details on identification, insect life cycles, and habitat needs were provided.
+Course participants were also directed to additional print and online resources that can help familiarize them with these beneficial insect groups and aid them in identification.

 Learn the impact that various farm practices (tillage, pest management measures, etc.) can have on the beneficial insect community and become familiar with mitigation measures that can reduce risks to these beneficial insects

-In this lecture module, course participants become familiarized with how common farm practices may impact the beneficial insect community on a farm, and how not all farm practices are equal in supporting conservation biological control.
-Integrated pest management (IPM) is introduced as a pest management framework that can help balance the use of pesticides with beneficial insect conservation.
-Non-chemical and chemical pest management tools are addressed in their effectiveness for managing farm pests and also supporting beneficial insects.
+In this lecture module, course participants became familiarized with how common farm practices may impact the beneficial insect community on a farm, and how not all farm practices are equal in supporting conservation biological control.
+Integrated pest management (IPM) was introduced as a pest management framework that can help balance the use of pesticides with beneficial insect conservation.
+Non-chemical and chemical pest management tools were addressed in their effectiveness for managing farm pests and also supporting beneficial insects.

 Provide course participants with the tools necessary to assess a farm or agricultural landscape on its ability to support beneficial insects for pest control and lead course participants through the Beneficial Insect Habitat Assessment Guide (HAG)

-In this module, course participants are led through a learning exercise to develop first-hand experience in identifying gaps in beneficial insect habitat resources (e.g. lack of nesting sites) and recognizing priorities when doing their own conservation planning.
-Course participants are introduced to the Xerces Society’s Beneficial Insect Habitat Assessment Guide (HAG) tool.
-The HAG is then used to assess a case study farm from the state or region.
-The module wraps up with a group discussion on the positive attributes of the farm as well as what could be improved to support beneficial insects on the farm.
+In this module, course participants were led through a learning exercise to develop first-hand experience in identifying gaps in beneficial insect habitat resources (e.g. lack of nesting sites) and recognizing priorities when doing their own conservation planning.
+Course participants were introduced to the Xerces Society’s Beneficial Insect Habitat Assessment Guide (HAG) tool.
+The HAG was then used to assess a case study farm from the state or region.
+The module wrapped up with a group discussion on the positive attributes of the farm as well as what could be improved to support beneficial insects on the farm.

 Learn the different habitat opportunities for creating a farmscape that supports beneficial insects as well as the steps to create these habitat features

-In this lecture module, course participants are familiarized with the diversity of habitat features that can be incorporated into a farm to support conservation biological control.
-Habitats include both permanent (perennial) and quick-growing (annual) planting options.
-This module also includes a discussion of farm planning for ideal placement of new habitat areas.
-Course participants walk through the process of habitat restoration, including several options for site preparation management.
-Finally, additional print and online resources are shared to help participants with their own habitat projects.
+In this lecture module, course participants were familiarized with the diversity of habitat features that can be incorporated into a farm to support conservation biological control.
+Habitats included both permanent (perennial) and quick-growing (annual) planting options.
+This module also included a discussion of farm planning for ideal placement of new habitat areas.
+Course participants walked through the process of habitat restoration, including several options for site preparation management.
+Finally, additional print and online resources were shared to help participants with their own habitat projects.

 Familiarize course participants with the technical expertise and funding available to support beneficial insect conservation efforts through USDA Farm Bill programs

-In this lecture module, course participants are familiarized with the financial support options available through the USDA to create on-farm habitat for pollinators and beneficial insects.
-This includes an overview of Farm Bill conservation programs and options to obtain technical and financial support for habitat creation.
-An invited NRCS guest speaker who is familiar with that state’s insect conservation programs typically presents this module.
+In this lecture module, course participants were familiarized with the financial support options available through the USDA to create on-farm habitat for pollinators and beneficial insects.
+This included an overview of Farm Bill conservation programs and options to obtain technical and financial support for habitat creation on farmland.
+An invited NRCS guest speaker who is familiar with that state’s insect conservation programs typically presented this module.